skurwa/academic-kickstart/content/project/crewDragonOceanRecovery/index.md

 title = "SpaceX Crew Dragon Ocean Recovery"

 # Project summary to display on homepage.
-summary = "Parts designed to support Crew Dragon recovery after Earth re-entry and splashdown."
+summary = "Parts used in Crew Dragon recovery after Earth re-entry and splashdown."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "avatar.jpg"